 - 7.1 The University understands that absences are sometimes unavoidable.
 In such cases, it is up to the student to notify their Module Tutor of the reasons for the absence at the earliest opportunity (ideally in advance, but, if this is not possible, within 48 hours of the start of the absence).
-The Module Tutor will record these as "Notified Absences" within the University's attendance monitoring system. - 7.2 All absences will count towards students' overall attendance figures.
-If a student falls below the minimum attendance threshold of 75%, then a four-stage process will be initiated (see section 8). - 7.3 If a student is absent from a summative assessment due to illness or other extenuating circumstances, they should follow the procedures as set out in the University's Academic Regulations.
-Absences recorded in the University's attendance monitoring system will not count as extenuating circumstances. - 7.4 Disabled students or those with a long-term medical or mental health condition are advised to contact the Student Support & Welfare team to get reasonable adjustments for specific learning requirements.
-All students, irrespective of any adjustment agreed, still need to meet the University's attendance requirements. - 7.5 A student may wish to consider taking a break in study, if there is an ongoing period of absence that that means they need additional time to complete their course.
+The Module Tutor will record these as 'Notified Absences' within the University's attendance monitoring system. - 7.2 All absences, including notified absences, will count towards students' overall attendance figures.
+If a student falls below the minimum attendance threshold of 75%, then a four-stage process may be initiated (see section 8). - 7.3 At any stage of the process, a student may be referred to Student Support & Welfare team if they are concerned about their safety or wellbeing.
+A referral under the Fitness to Study Policy may also be completed. - 7.4 If a student leaves a session more than 30 minutes before it is scheduled to end, they will be marked as absent, where they leave within 10-30 minutes before the session is scheduled to end, they will be marked as late as this has the same effect as late arrival. - 7.5 If a student is absent from a summative assessment due to illness or other extenuating circumstances, they should follow the procedures as set out in the University's Academic Regulations.
+Absences recorded in the University's attendance monitoring system will not count as extenuating circumstances. - 7.6 Disabled students or those with a long-term medical or mental health condition are advised to contact the Student Support & Welfare team to get reasonable adjustments for specific learning requirements.
+All students, irrespective of any adjustment agreed, still need to meet the University's attendance requirements. - 7.7 A student may wish to consider taking a break in study, if there is an ongoing period of absence that that means they need additional time to complete their course.
 Students should discuss their requirements with their Personal Tutor or the Student Support & Welfare team.
-Student Visa holders should also discuss their options with the Student Immigration & Compliance team as an interruption of studies may affect their Student Visa status. - 7.6 Students who repeatedly fail to attend timetabled teaching events without having notified their Module Tutor of their absence will be go through the following process.
+Student Visa holders should also discuss their options with the Student Immigration & Compliance team as an interruption of studies may affect their Student Visa status.